zinsy23/resolve-subtitle-generator/README.md

 # Mix converted and non-converted files in one command
 python generate_srt.py "episode1.m4a" --wav "episode2.wav" "episode3.m4a" --mp3

-# Convert audio track in a video file (video stream is preserved, only audio is transcoded)
+# Convert audio track in a video file (e.g. AAC in MP4 unsupported on Linux — video stream is preserved, only audio is transcoded)
 python generate_srt.py "recording.mp4" --mp3
 ```